vlitzke/kitchenflies/DNAseq/14_PCA/README.md

 To run a PCA with the sample sizes first get the list of samples (see section 15, with bcftools), then copy and paste to word, replace all the new paragraphs ^p with "," add an extra comma at the top and the bottom, then you have to get a list of all the pool sizes

+so i just ran all_merged_noAfduplicates and dtrios seemed to work..? i'm not convinced though, the f4 ratio is very high